thomassampson/intelex_sdk/README.md

 You must set the following environment variables in order to use the SDK:

 1. **ilx_endpoint**: The endpoint of your intelex tenant.
 Example for if tenant/site is called 'Python': https://clients.intelex.com/Login3/Python
-2. **ilx_endpoint**: The api key for your intelex tenant.
+2. **ilx_apikey**: The api key for your intelex tenant.
 Example: dgH67SHvhGhsb7Jsbwe3HnsN6

 ## USAGE